opservices/fivemetrics/README.md

 If you have any problems please access our [Support Page](https://fivemetrics.freshdesk.com/).

 ## Documentation & Support
-We provides a FAQ on  [Support Page](https://fivemetrics.freshdesk.com/).
+We provide a FAQ section on our [Support Page](https://fivemetrics.freshdesk.com/).

 ## Run from master
 TODO